danielcuthbert/trackers/README.md

 ## How?

 The project is a work in progress.
-It's based upon my obsession and might not work for you, but in the spirit of sharing I'm presenting the data for you to use, and maybe do a pull request to add to the data (if you can)
+It's based upon my obsession and might not work for you, but in the spirit of sharing I'm presenting the data for you to use, and maybe do a pull request to add to the data (if you can).
+I've started a seperate mobile games trackers list, mostly based on the games my kids play.
+You can find this under the mobilegames.txt list and ill endeavour to keep it as up to date as possible.

 ## Building your own tracker and visualising the data